tushar29blank/Face-Recognition-for-Attendance-Monitoring/README.md

-# Face Recognition for attendance updation
+# Attendance Updation via Face Recognition
 This is a project requiring Machine Learning basic knowledge , python and its libraries Numpy and Opencv .

 UPPER HAND :